ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 date: 2016-11-24
 ---

-The post summarizes new features of c++ and list available internet resources about cpp.
+The post is to summarize new features of c++ and list available resources about C++.

 ## overloaded virtual function